isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/customize-workflows.md

+---
+title: Configure and customize workflows
+description: Learn how to Configure and customize workflows
+---

 # Configure and customize workflows {#id181AI0OJ0RO}

 Workflows enable you to automate Adobe Experience Manager \(AEM\) activities.
 A workflow consists of a series of steps that are executed in a specific order.
 You can define a distinct activity to execute on each step.
 For example, you can send an email notification to all reviewers in a group when a topic review is created.
 Or, send a notification to the publisher when an output generation task completes.